 Siren Warning System

-• Tornado warning for campus
+• Tornado warning for the Boone campus

 The all-clear activation will consist of a 20-second Alert tone followed by a pre-recorded voice message that says, "All clear.
 The emergency is over.
 All clear.
 The emergency is over.
 All clear.
 The emergency is over."